-- Local anesthetic is administered to numb the joint area.
+- We administer a local anesthetic to numb the joint area.

-- Dye is introduced into the joint structure.
+- The doctor introduces a dye into the joint structure.

-- The patient may be asked to move the joint in order to disperse contrast material.
+- We may ask the patient to move the joint in order to disperse contrast material.

-- The joint should be held very still while imaging is ongoing.
+- The doctor then holds the joint very still while imaging is ongoing.

-- In some cases, the patient may be asked to move through the full range of motion for extensive visualization of the joint.
+- In some cases, we may ask the patient to move through the full range of motion for extensive visualization of the joint.

 - Once the arthrogram is complete, the patient will have an MRI or CT performed immediately afterward.